GMRI Research Experience for Undergraduates

 3. Apply online

 Please read eligibility requirements before beginning the application process.
-Please also peruse available mentors so that selection of top two mentors can be entered on the application form.
 A complete application to the GMRI REU Program consists of the following materials (all completed or uploaded in the online application):

 - Completed online application form